HP Pavilion x360 14t

 Don’t misunderstand me — this isn’t a bad display by any means, but you can get a better display, even on other budget laptops.
 The Aspire 5 is a great example — it has similar colors, but its higher contrast makes so productivity tasks involving black text on a white background more pleasant.

 That’s the story here: The Pavilion x360’s display is just okay for productivity work, and its gamma at 2.4 is close enough to the perfect 2.2 that consuming media is a decent experience.
 I’ll note that audio is a strength, with plenty of volume and no distortion when cranked up.
 The Pavilion x360 isn’t punching above its weight in this category, but it’s not embarrassing itself either.
+If you’re looking for more of the best cheap HP laptop deals or other cheap laptop deals, check out the ones available now.

-The HP Pavilion x360 14 is a fine budget 2-in-1, especially when purchased from HP.com with a 1oth-gen CPU.
+The HP Pavilion x360 14 is a fine budget 2-in-1, especially when purchased fromwith a 1oth-gen CPU.
 It’s built well, it looks good, and it offers excellent input options and solid connectivity.
 Battery life is disappointing, and so if you don’t want to carry a charger around with you, then this isn’t your best choice.
 But for anyone else, you really can’t find much better for the money.

 Are there are any alternatives?